$3D$-flows Generated by the Curl of a Vector Potential \& Maurer-Cartan Equations: Structure Equations

 Taking the exterior derivative of \eqref{111}, we arrive at the following

 This identity determines two possibilities.
-The first possibility is that $\alpha$ is a closed one-form that is $d\alpha=0$.
-This case gives directly $\gamma$ and we are done.
-The second possibility reads that
+First, $\alpha$ is a closed one-form, then we can integrate and we are done.
+Second, $d\alpha\neq 0$ and we have

 for some one-form $\beta $.
 Since, we have assumed that $\alpha$ is not closed, $\gamma$ and $\beta$ are linearly independent.
 We further assume that the set $\{\alpha,\beta,\gamma\}$ determines a basis for the one-form sections.
 An implication of this is $\alpha \wedge d\alpha\neq 0$ which says that $\alpha $ is not integrable.
 We shall comment on this after conformal invariance of the structure equations is obtained.
-To see another implication of the linear independence $\{\alpha,\beta,\gamma\}$, we take the exterior derivative of \eqref{222} that is
+From the exterior derivative of \eqref{222}